knutties/specs/FUNCTIONAL_OVERVIEW.md

 The architectural and technological choices that are used to design the systems powering the Finternet should adhere to the following tenets (aka guiding principles).
-These principles are also detailed in the [vision](http://bit.ly/finternet-vision) and [technology vision](http://bit.ly/finternet-tech) documents.
+These design principles are also detailed in the [vision](http://bit.ly/finternet-vision) and [technology vision](http://bit.ly/finternet-tech) documents.